MariaXouri/Assignment3/README.md

 **L2** : total area is: 16.0033 mm^2

-Runtime dynamic is equal to the energy consumed divided by the time elapsed.
+Runtime dynamic is equal to the energy consumed divided by the time elapsed. the timing model uses both resistance and capacitance to compute RC delays

 wikipedia